vue-leaflet/Vue2Leaflet/docs/README.md

 # serve with hot reload at localhost:8080
 $ npm run dev
 ```

-Go to <http://localhost:8080/> to see running examples
+Go to <http://localhost:8080/> to see running examples, updating the lib code will auto-reload the examples as well.

-NOTE: If you make changes to the library you should run 'npm run build' again in the root folder.
-The dev server should detect modification and reload the examples

 ## Authors